Ivanka Trump Jokes She Has ‘Hardest Job In The World’ As The President’s Daughter

 Trump mentioned that her father doesn’t easily pass up a chance to be critical of the media, saying that in the Trump home, “every day is a Gridiron dinner.”

-Trump and her husband Jared Kushner attended the dinner in place of the president, and she explained to the crowd that she was a last-minute substitute for her father, so she didn’t have the time to write jokes for the event.
+Trump and her husband, Jared Kushner, attended the dinner in place of the president, and she explained to the crowd that she was a last-minute substitute for her father, so she didn’t have the time to write jokes for the event.

 So in lieu of prepared jokes, Trump said she would read from the progressive environmental proposal put forward by Rep. Alexandria Ocasio-Cortez of New York.